controlplusn/Tasks-Manager/README.md

    - The login system in our program provides users with a secure and convenient way to access the task manager.

 3. Create Task:
-   - Users can create a task by providing a title, description, and deadline.
+   - Users can create a task by providing a title and deadline.

 4. Task Storage:
    - Tasks are stored using a linked list data structure.